 And they save you a lot of time not having to open vents in the morning (or later in the day) and close them again at nighttime.
 And they say time is money!

 I don’t recommend getting an electric vent opener.
 They are more expensive, require additional equipment such as a power source, temperature sensor and wiring and are not as reliable as motors can burn out or wires can break or power supplies can fail.

 So the best automatic greenhouse vent opener I recommend that is cost-effective (mine were expensive!) and has good reviews is the Agriculture Solutions Univent Automatic Vent Opener Standard – Lifts 15 Lbs

 If you prefer to buy in person you can probably also find them in a well-stocked feed supply store or greenhouse supply store.
 But you may find them to be much more expensive as they were catering to greenhouse growers.

 The good thing is that these commercial openers will usually be of much higher quality and open much larger windows and vents.

 I recommend having at least two automatically controlled vents just in case one of the vent openers fails.
 I have three and wish I would have added more (and I may at some point).

-For electric systems you can have two sources of power.
-But again have more than one vent as wiring or motors can fail, especially in the hot, humid environment of a greenhouse.
+For electric vents you need to have two sources of power.
+But again you need to have more than one vent as wiring or motors can fail, especially in the hot, humid environment of a greenhouse.

-For more features (including this one) that I recommend all greenhouses to have, check out the post 7 Greenhouse Accessories and Features That Get You The Best Results
+For an expanded list of greenhouse accessories that I recommend all greenhouses to have, check out the post 7 Greenhouse Accessories and Features That Get You The Best Results